lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

 The above lists out all the table variables after all preprocessing ordered by their correlation coefficients in the model for #2014-2020#, or in other words, how highly correlated a given variable is in predicting the outcome of the y-variable according to the model.
 The top 5 are as such:
 1. Win Shares
-2. Defensive Winshares
+2. Defensive Win Shares
 3. Assists
 4. Defensive Rebounds
 5. Value Over Replacement Player

 And the 5 features most negatively correlated to making the all star team are:
-1. PER
+1. Player Efficiency Rating (PER)
 2. Minutes Played
 3. ORB%
 4. Personal Fouls